Michael J. Fox is a great actor, but his smiles and good humor during a visit to 23andMe headquarters in Mountain View this week were fully sincere.

 This is all heady stuff, said Michael.

-Still boyishly handsome at 50, Fox has become known not just for his acting and good humor, but for his philanthropy and the work he has done on Parkinson’s.
-First diagnosed in 1991, he has continued to act, while raising his four children and doing work with the foundation.
+Still boyishly handsome at 50, Fox has become known not just for his acting and good humor but also for his philanthropy and the work he has done on Parkinson’s.
+First diagnosed in 1991, he has continued to act while raising his four children and working with the foundation.

-During his visit he took questions from employees at 23andMe.
+During his visit, he asked questions of employees at 23andMe.

-Saying he has been an inspiration for so many people, he was asked who inspired him.
+He said he had inspired so many people, and he was asked who had inspired him.

 Fox said he’d spoken with an English researcher looking into optimism and was told his genetics fit the profile of someone with a predisposition toward optimism.